 - Cheese - After tossing your salad in dressing, sprinkle soft cheeses over top.
 You could use blue cheese, feta cheese, or crumbled goat cheese.

 Make it a complete holiday feast and serve the apple cranberry frisée salad with more festive dishes, like apple sage stuffing, cranberry sauce, and stuffed delicata squash.
 Want to keep things simple?
 Enjoy the salad next to a cozy bowl of mushroom wild rice soup, spicy lentil soup, or butternut squash soup instead.
+For dessert be sure to try this baked cinnamon apple made with coconut sugar.

 Frequently asked questions